terhechte/appventure/posts/2015-06-17-swift-method-overloading-by-protocol.md

 category = ["Language", "All"]

 [meta]
-swift_version = "2.3"
+swift_version = "5.0"
 ---

-I just stumbled upon a very nice way of abstraction in Swift, which I previously did not know was possible.
+In this article I wanted to delve into a nice generic abstraction in Swift.
 First a bit of background:

 # Method Overloading in Swift